CodingZeal/react-boilerplate/README.md

 We assume some familiarity with the React/Redux ecosystem, including Babel and Webpack.

+## Notes of Interest

+* We include `flux-standard-action` to indicate that our intention is to use that format for our actions.
+We don't currently import it anywhere, but if you're so inclined, you can use its `isFSA()` function to check your actions in tests or as a guard in the reducer returned from `createReducer()`.

 ## License

 Copyright (c) 2016 Zeal, LLC.
 Licensed under the [MIT license](https://opensource.org/licenses/MIT).